rohankmr414/pingachu/README.md

 ## Features

- - Create, delete, and list roles
+ - Create, delete, rename, and list roles
  - Assign or unassign roles for users (supports multiple users per command)
  - View users assigned to a role
  - Notify all users assigned to a role